yoonghm/Examples/ATWINC1500/README.md

 It provides UART interface with a host controller (another micontroller or PC).

-It support WPA/WPA2 personal, WPA Enterpeise, TLS and SSL security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.
+It support WPA/WPA2 personal, WPA Enterpeise, TLS security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.

 The references to the ATWINC15x0-MR210xB module include the module devices listed in the following: